nm-z/AutoML/README.md

 - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.
+- **Quick test** – Run `./run_all.sh` to execute the orchestrator on a sample dataset.
+The script activates `env-tpa`, runs all engines for 60 seconds, then deactivates.

 ## License